Niittyv/Security-Homelab/README.md

 The logs are being received from the Windows Server 2022 machine and the indexer is being able to capture all WinEvtLogs that we enabled in inputs.conf file.
 Great success!

+Next up I will repeat the process of installing universal forwarder and Splunk Add-on for Windows on my Windows 10 VM.
+After I've repeated the process I will start looking at the parsing and filtering of log data on the indexer.

 ## Setting up Linux Kali VM on my Thinkpad X230 laptop